 You have channels on your Orchestra that sort of do this mapping and then I can model the whole thing where I can do this data processing into other systems as well, right?

-Exactly, all this visually!
-We call it Low Coding; of course Coding also an aspect, .which we serve along, one can model it theoretically however also simply graphically.
+That’s right, this is all visual!
+We call it low coding; of course, coding is also an aspect that we are coverin, but theoretically you can also simply model it graphically.
 And also the mapping, where you connect the fields, of the source and target system, can be implemented graphically.

 It used to be that ERP systems had 1:1 connections; how does data integration work across layers?
 How does data processing work in Orchestra?